 The son of a scientist and a doctor, Jad Abumrad did most of his growing up in Tennessee, before studying creative writing and music composition at Oberlin College in Ohio.
 Following graduation, Abumrad wrote music for films, and reported and produced documentaries for a variety of local and national public radio programs, including On The Media, Studio 360 with Kurt Andersen, Morning Edition, All Things Considered and WNYC's "24 Hours at the Edge of Ground Zero."

 While working on staff at WNYC, Abumrad began tinkering with an idea for a new kind of radio program.
 That idea evolved into one of public radio’s most popular shows today – Radiolab.
 Abumrad hosts the program with Robert Krulwich and also serves as one of its producers.
 The program won the prestigious George Foster Peabody Award and explores big questions in science, philosophy and mankind.
 Under Abumrad’s direction, the show uses a combination of deep-dive journalism, narrative storytelling, dialogue and music to craft compositions of exploration and discovery.
-Radiolab podcasts are downloaded over 4 million times each month and the program is carried on 437 stations across the nation.
+Radiolab podcasts are downloaded over 5 million times each month and the program is carried on more than 500 stations across the nation and internationally.

 Abumrad is also the Executive Producer and creator of Radiolab's More Perfect, a podcast that explores how cases deliberated inside the rarefied world of the Supreme Court affect our lives far away from the bench.